bionicles/languages/README.md

 I'm keeping this intentionally simple as **** for now, but I welcome forks, pull requests, comments.

 ## Ideas:
--We could add a script to regenerate the json (I literally hacked this out in the Python REPL) -we could add functions to merge the languages into a mecha-list.
+-We could add code to regenerate the json (I hacked this in the Python REPL) -we could add functions to merge the languages into a mecha-list.
 -we could improve the deduplication
--we could define the words (perhaps another dictionary) -we could add emoji
+-we could define the words
+-we could add emoji
+-json might be too annoying and we could switch to csv -we could add this to NLTK

 You might need to install fonts and change the font in your terminal to get this to display properly.

-FWIW, most everything prints OK on my rig now (june 2020), and i'm using in settings.json for VS Code:
+FWIW, most everything prints OK on my rig now (june 2020), here are my fonts in VS Code:
 ```
 "editor.fontFamily": "'Noto Mono', 'Noto Color Emoji', 'NotoSansCJK-Regular'",
 "terminal.integrated.fontFamily": "'unifont','Noto Mono', 'Noto Color Emoji', 'NotoSansCJK-Regular'",
 ```

 ## License / Sources